SpaceSocks/AI-GameDev-Evolver/README.md

-# AI GameDev Evolver
+# EvoForge

 ## High-Level Concept

-The **AI GameDev Evolver** is a powerful web-based tool for rapid game prototyping and development, driven entirely by a Large Language Model (LLM).
+**EvoForge** is a powerful web-based tool for rapid game prototyping and development, driven entirely by a Large Language Model (LLM).
 It transforms the traditional game development process into an automated, iterative loop where a user provides a high-level concept, and an AI takes over the entire development lifecycle.

 The application's core philosophy is **"evolutionary development."** The AI doesn't just generate a single version of a game; it continuously analyzes, critiques, improves, and even bug-fixes its own code in a transparent, observable loop.
 This allows users to witness a game evolve from a simple concept into a more complex and refined product, guiding the process with natural language instructions.